inkling/synthaway/README.markdown

 finish the whole process.
 You can speed things up by using `make -j2` or `make -j4` if you have a multicore CPU.
 If you have a quad-core i7 CPU, you can actually use `-j8` (it has 8 virtual cores).

+**Note on the CMake option we use**: We force CMake to use Clang for the C compiler because it would by default use gcc, which, depending on installation, may not support the compiler option `-Wcovered-switch-default` which is used by some source files in LLVM.

 ### Installing synthaway, Step 3 of 3: Building synthaway